 Political Polarization is the separation of political parties into extreme groups with very different ideologies.

-Political polarization refers to the state of a country or society in which politics has been polarized between different sides.
+Political Polarization refers to the state of a country or society in which politics has been polarized between different sides.

-A Political Polarization is a situation in which the political views of the general public have become more extreme, with opposing sides often giving both inaccurate and inconsistent information.
+Political Polarization is a situation in which the political views of the general public have become more extreme, with opposing sides often giving both inaccurate and inconsistent information.

-Political polarization refers to a divided electorate.
+Political Polarization refers to a divided electorate.
 The electorate is polarized when two dominant political groups have different opinions on the same issue.

-Political polarization is when people have different views on the same issue.
+Political Polarization is when people have different views on the same issue.